This is work in progress. By no means over. First iteration. Enjoy! If you can…

 6. COMPLEXITY KILLS… time and fun.
 Engineering is about taking two steps forward and one step back.
 We’ll all make mistakes and waste some time anyway due to life’s uncertainty and unpredictability.
 Don’t spoil the party by complicating everybody’s lives on purpose.
 Party pooper!

 7. Avoid SCOPE CREEP – adding new features without adjusting the timeline and budget.
 Be honest with yourself and CRYSTAL CLEAR with the client (use this phrase, it wakes people up!) that adding new, even small, features to the current iteration backlog will increase delivery time and cost.
-Expect client to explicitly agree on changing project constraints.
+Expect the client to explicitly agree on changing project constraints.
 DO NOT change them yourself – it’s the client’s project, time and money.
 Are you the client?

 8. Be OPEN to requirements change and POLITELY add scope modifications as NEW features – mark them as EXTRAs.
 Move them to Icebox if possible.
-Resist temptation to please the client by going straight to delivery.
-Do not pretend that modifications were a part of original scope.
+Resist the temptation to please the client by going straight to delivery.
+Do not pretend that modifications were a part of the original scope.
 Save TIME now, leave nice-to-haves for later.
 People will love you (eventually).

 10. DELIVER EARLY to make it on time.
 Aim at getting the job done in 80% (60%?
 40%?) of the time and budget.
 Do NOT expand scope on your own.
 Eat vegetables.
 Discuss BLOCKERS.
-Be real, be honest, ask questions early, talk to other people a lot, resist temptation to complicate everybody’s lives.
+Be real, be honest, ask questions early, talk to other people a lot, resist the temptation to complicate everybody’s lives.
 Murphy will get you anyway, let him do his job…

 12. We are experts but not wizards.
 Anticipate and mitigate RISKS early.
-Don’t wipe the database or deploy before the client call or on Friday afternoon.
+Don’t wipe the database or deploy it before the client call or on Friday afternoon.
 Ask yourself what can go wrong – because it will.
 Talk to people about it.
 Learn from your own and other’s mistakes.
 Write them down so you don’t forget.
 You’ll sleep better.